Pin it

 Ingredients

-- Vegetable oil: is neutral and ideal for high heat stir frying
+- Vegetable oil: Choose a neutral oil with high smoke point for best stir frying

-- Noodles: rice noodles or egg noodles work beautifully pick noodles with a good bite
+- Noodles: Rice or egg noodles work Both soak up sauce beautifully Try to find noodles with bounce and chew

 Step-by-Step Instructions